What You Need to Know About Sailing in Vanuatu

 You must clear into one of these ports first before heading anywhere else in the country.
 Even if your heart is set on visiting a gorgeous outer island or popular cruising spots like Mystery Island or Malekula, you'll need to tick this box first.

-According to some cruisers we spoke with on our last visit, it is possible to contact Customs to clear at the gorgeous Port Resolution in Tanna for additional fees.
-This must be arranged in advance and is subject to officials' availability.
+According to Customs officers we spoke with on our last visit, it is possible to contact Customs to clear at the gorgeous Port Resolution in Tanna for additional fees.
+This must be arranged at least 48 hours in advance and is subject to officials' availability.

 Arriving anywhere other than an official port of entry without prior written permission from Customs can incur hefty fines or prosecution.